RTX/CollecetDelugeSamples/README.md

-# Collect Songs Samples for Synthtrom Deluge v 2.0.x
+# Collect Songs Samples for Synthstrom Deluge v 2.0.x

 <br>
-So a few days ago I had some problems with my SD
+A few days ago I had some problems with my SD <br>
-When i recovered it i had missing samples in my songs:(
+When i recovered it my songs had missing samples   :( <br>

-. so i decided to write a small node script to find missing samples in my song eventually it came to be a collect samples script
+So iv decided to write a small node script to find missing samples in my song
+<br><br>
+eventually it came to be a collect samples script

-## What it does :)
+## So what it does :)

 *   go threw the SONGS folder
 *   create a new Song folder for each inside /SAMPLES/COLLECTED/ folder
 *   copy all the samples for each song in to the new song folder inside /SAMPLES/COLLECTED/